Thank you to Nicholas G. Hill of McGuireWoods for updating the below content with North Carolina information.

 Q 9.13 – If an insured vehicle is financed, how are claim checks issued?
 If issued to both the insured and lien holder, how does the insured collect?

 The lien holder endorsement requires the insurer to pay to the insured and the lien holder as their interest may appear.
 The insured and the lien holder may both be named on the check.
 In most cases, insurance claim payments for damage to property that is security for a loan will be made payable to you and the lien holder, and the checks would require endorsements from both parties.
 The insured and the lien holder will agree on the release of funds.

 Q 9.14 – What is the insured’s recourse if the check made payable jointly to the lien holder and insured is sent directly to the lien holder and cashed without the insured’s knowledge or endorsement on the check?

 Your first step would be to contact the insurer and your lien holder.
-You can also visit the North Carolina Department of Insurance-Auto Policy website at https://www.ncdoi.gov/consumers/auto-and-vehicle-insurance or contact their Services for Consumers line at (855) 408-1212.
+You can also visit the North Carolina Department of Insurance-Auto Policy website at https://www.ncdoi.gov/consumers/auto-and-vehicle-insurance or contact their Consumer Services Division at 1-855-408-1212.

 Q 9.15 – What determines if a flooded vehicle should be totaled?

-North Carolina insurance companies consider a flooded car to be totaled when the costs to repair it exceed the Actual Cash Value (ACV) by a Total Loss Threshold (TLT) of 75% or more.
+North Carolina insurance companies consider a flooded car to be totaled when the total costs to repair it equal or exceed 75% of the vehicle’s pre-accident Actual Cash Value (ACV).
 This means that the “total loss ratio” (cost of repairs divided by the ACV) must be at least .75, or 75%.

 As a general rule, the higher the water rises in your vehicle the more likely it is to be totaled.
-Refer to Q. 142, above.
+Refer to Q 9.1, above.

 Q 9.16 – Does the insured have to agree to have their vehicle totaled if they will be “upside down” on their loan?